rust-unofficial/too-many-lists/text/first.md

         unimplemented!()
     }
 ```

+Unconditional panics are an example of a [diverging function](http://doc.rust-lang.org/reference.html#diverging-functions).
+Diverging functions never return to the caller, so they may used in places where a value of any type is expected.
+Here, `unimplemented!()` is being used in place of a value of type `Option<T>`.

 Note also that we don't need to write `return` in our program.
 The last statement in a function is implicitly its return value.